 In part two, we’ll discuss what to look for with attic conversions, heat sources and decks.

 Bill Ross is a senior technical instructor for the American Home Inspectors Training Institute.
-He is a long-time member of the American Society of Home Inspectors (ASHI®), California Real Estate Inspectors Association (CREIA), NAHI, IAEI, ICBO, and is a certified environmental inspector.
+He is a long-time member of the American Society of Home Inspectors (ASHI®), California Real Estate Inspectors Association (CREIA), NAHI, IAEI, ICBO, and is a professional environmental inspector.
 Ross also served on the board of directors for the National Association of Home Inspectors (NAHI).